Brutal Truth: History

-Drummer Richard Hoak also provides vocals and drums for a project titled Total Fucking Destruction.
+Drummer Richard Hoak sings and drums for a project titled Total Fucking Destruction.
 Kevin Sharp released an album with Venomous Concept in 2004, a hardcore punk band featuring members from the Melvins and Napalm Death.
-He was also a member of Australian grind band Damaged for a little over a year in 1999.
-He is also currently involved with the Atlanta-based hardcore-metal, grindcore band, Primate, with guitarist Bill Kelliher from Mastodon.
-Dan Lilker now plays for a host of bands and is currently bassist for the re-united Nuclear Assault.
+He was a member of Australian grind band Damaged for little over a year in 1999.
+He is involved with the Atlanta-based, hardcore-metal, grindcore band Primate, with guitarist Bill Kelliher from Mastodon.
+Dan Lilker plays for a host of bands and is currently bassist for the reunited Nuclear Assault.

-Brutal Truth re-formed in 2006 with three-quarters of the final lineup returning (Lilker, Hoak and Sharp); Erik Burke (of Lethargy) replaced Brent McCarty on guitar.
+Brutal Truth reformed in 2006 with three-quarters of the final lineup returning (Lilker, Hoak and Sharp).
+Guitarist Erik Burke (of Lethargy) replaced Brent McCarty.

 On July 8, 2008, four new Brutal Truth tracks were released on the This Comp Kills Fascists compilation.
-This is the first new material from the band in almost ten years.
+That was the first new material from the band in almost ten years.

-On January 21, 2009, it was announced that Brutal Truth had finished recording a new album, entitled Evolution Through Revolution.
+On January 21, 2009, it was announced that Brutal Truth had finished recording a new album, Evolution Through Revolution.
 It was released on April 14 in North America, April 17 in Germany and on April 20 worldwide.
-The band have also made the entire album available via streaming from their website.
+The band made the album available via streaming from their website.
 A video for "Sugardaddy/Branded" was released on July 17, 2009.

 On September 27, 2011, Brutal Truth released End Time on Relapse.
 In 2012, the band participated in the Lausanne Underground Film and Music Festival, performing material composed by Robert Piotrowicz.
-In October 2012, Dan O'Hare took over guitar duties.
-Brutal Truth will release a split with Bastard Noise on November 11, 2013.
+In October 2012, Dan O'Hare took over guitar.
+Brutal Truth would release a split with Bastard Noise on November 11, 2013.

-On January 10, 2014, Lilker announced that he would be retiring from being a full-time recording and touring musician on October 18, 2014, which was his 50th birthday.
-As a result, Brutal Truth disbanded on this day.
+On January 10, 2014, Lilker announced that he would retire from full-time recording and touring on October 18, 2014, his 50th birthday.
+Brutal Truth disbanded on that day.